Why is Israel forcing the evacuation of part of Rafah, Gaza’s last refuge?

 Israel has made similar assertions at different points in its seven-month assault on Gaza, which has killed nearly 35,000 people and injured more than 70,000.

-Israel’s allies signalled that they would not support an operation that disproportionately hurts the civilian population, but Israel is moving ahead.
+But its allies have signalled that they would not support an operation that disproportionately hurts the civilian population, but Israel is moving ahead.

 Here’s all you need to know about what is happening in Rafah: